smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 5. On the **Basics** tab of the **Web App** blade, specify the following settings and select **Next: Monitoring**:

-    - Subscription: the name of the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises
+    - Subscription: the name of the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.

-    - Resource Group: the name of a new resource group **contosohilab-RG**
+    - Resource Group: the name of a new resource group **contosohilab-RG**.

-    - Name: any valid, globally unique name
+    - Name: any valid, globally unique name.

     - Publish: **Code**